 To have beautiful flowers, in fall, spread a sac of soil mix blended to flower fertilizer at the base of the tree.

-You can also pour the ashes from your fireplace all winter long nearby, it will increase the blooming in spring.
+You can also sprinkle cold ashes from your fireplace all winter long nearby, it will increase the blooming in spring.

 Read also on the topic of shrubs:

 - Ideas of flowered shrubs for a hedge

 - Shrubs that flower in the summer

 Click to open posts in a new tab.
 Follow us there, comment, and share!